Is The Philips HF3510/01 Wake-Up Light Alarm Clock All Style And No Function?

 Is the feedback from real users quite so positive and what benefits have they enjoyed about this Philips Sunrise Simulation Alarm Clock HF3510/01?

-Moving on to the style and good looks of this curved Philips Wake-Up Light Alarm Clock HF3510/01 with Sunrise Simulation and its LED light source, buyers like the colour changes – although they seem to mention yellows a lot more than the orange advertised – and that the LED display for the information is not too bright and doesn’t distract from the function of the actual light.
+Buyers like the colour changes – although they seem to mention yellows a lot more than the orange advertised .
+The LED display for the information is not too bright and doesn’t distract from the function of the actual light.